 Each of these Ultimate Naruto Kai episodes is about 60 to 90 minutes long.
-That means Ultimate Naruto Kai is essentially 72 full-length movies that each have a satisfying beginning, middle, and end—all meaningful, no fillers.
-This is truly the best way to watch Naruto.
+That means Ultimate Naruto Kai is essentially 72 full-length movies that each have a satisfying beginning, middle, and end—all meaningful story, no filler content.

-Keep in mind that there are some inconsistencies across the 72 episodes, namely that most of them come with hard-coded English subs while a few of them come with external soft subs that you’ll need to load in whatever video player you’re using to watch.
-Each episode is a separate download hosted on Mega.
+Keep in mind that there are some minor inconsistencies across the 72 episodes: most of them come with hard-coded English subs but every once in a while you’ll need to load the external soft subs that come with the respective episode.

 Method 2: Naruto Filler List

-Sites like Anime Filler List maintain full databases of every major anime out there (or close to it), tracking all of an anime’s episodes and marking each one as either Canon, Mostly Canon, Mostly Filler, or Filler.
+Sites like Anime Filler List maintain full databases of every major anime out there (or close to it), tracking each episode of an anime series and marking whether it’s Canon, Mostly Canon, Mostly Filler, or Filler.

 If you want to be completely legit, I recommend grabbing a Hulu subscription which starts at $5.99/mo (with ads) or $11.99/mo (without ads).
 Hulu has all 220 episodes of Naruto and 500 episodes of Naruto Shippuden, both subbed and dubbed versions.

-Another option if you can’t pay anything at all is to stream on Viz, which has both Naruto and Naruto Shippuden as well, both subbed and dubbed versions.
-The downside is that the free watching is ad-supported.
+Another option if you can’t pay anything at all is to stream on Viz, which has both Naruto and Naruto Shippuden as well, both subbed and dubbed versions; the downside is that the free watching is ad-supported.